pub trait WidgetExt:

 §can_focus

-whether or not the input focus can enter the widget or any of its children
+whether the input focus can enter the widget or any of its children

 Sourcefn set_can_target(&self, can_target: bool)